flight-labs/Guise/README.md

 Guise is an elegant, flexible, type-safe dependency resolution framework for Swift.

-- [x] Flexible dependency creation, with optional caching
+- [x] Flexible dependency resolution, with optional caching
 - [x] Simplifies unit testing
 - [x] Pass arbitrary state when resolving
 - [x] Support for iOS and OSX

 ### Usage

 Guise supports two basic operations: registration and resolution.
 Registration is the act of registering a block whose return type is used as a key when resolution is needed.
-Resolution is the act of calling the registered lambda and returning its result.
+Resolution is the act of calling the registered block and returning its result.

 ```swift
 Guise.register { Service() }